Vladimir Duthiers: Career

 While at Columbia, Duthiers joined CNN in 2009, first as an intern, then as a production assistant, working on Christiane Amanpour's Amanpour and Anderson Cooper 360°.
 The day after the 2010 Haiti earthquake, he traveled to Haiti with the CNN team, working as an interpreter and production assistant.
 He was part of the team that won two Emmy Awards for its coverage of the earthquake.
 He was later posted to Nigeria as an international correspondent, where he won a Peabody Award for his work covering the kidnapping of the Nigerian schoolgirls by the terrorist group Boko Haram.

 During his assignment in Nigeria, Duthiers reported on the terrorist activities of Boko Haram which, in addition to the kidnapping of the Chibok girls, have been responsible for killing thousands of Nigerians since 2009.
 While in the region, Duthiers covered the ongoing military intervention in Mali, the terrorist attack and the In Amenas hostage crisis in Algeria, the trial and sentencing of the former Liberian warlord Charles Taylor at the ICC in Sierra Leone, the crash of Dana Air Flight 992, and President Barack Obama's visit to Senegal.
 He also reported from Japan and South Korea on U.S. military operations in the Asia-Pacific theater, in the Middle East on the front lines of the Israeli-Palestinian crisis, from the streets of Bangkok during Thailand's political turmoil and the birth of the royal baby Prince George in July 2013.

-In August 2014, he joined CBS News as a news correspondent, based in New York.
-His work has been featured on CBS This Morning, the CBS Evening News with Scott Pelley, CBS News Sunday Morning, 48 Hours and all CBS News platforms.
-Duthiers is also an anchor for CBSN, the streaming news channel from CBS News and CBS Interactive.
+In August 2014, he joined CBS News as a correspondent based in New York.
+He currently is the featured host of CBS Mornings and now co-anchor along with Gayle King and Nate Burleson as well as the co-anchor of CBS News 24/7 Mornings along with Adriana Diaz and Kelly O'Grady.